jd-solanki/anu/docs/guide/components/badge.md

 <!-- 👉 Max -->
 ::::card Max

-Change the `max` prop to cap the numeric value of the content
+Change the `max` prop to cap the numeric value of the content.

 :::code DemoBadgeMax
 <<< @/components/demos/badge/DemoBadgeMax.vue{5,11,17}